nuttywhal/automat.ino/README.md

 Include the `Automat.h` header file in your project, then create an instance of the `automat::Automat` class by passing the name of the serial (COM) port that the Arduino is connected to as an argument to the constructor.
 The entire API is available through class methods.

+Make sure to add the `include/` and `lib/` directories from the Boost libraries and the **automat**.ino release.
+The `lib/automat.lib` file should be added as a linker dependency.

 ```C++
 #include <Automat.h>